ST FRANCIS LEPROSY GUILD

 Muwanga (84, living at the Cheshire Home Hospital, Mayuge District)

-He was referred to the local leprosy centre that SFLG funds, by a priest who luckily knew about leprosy.
-Unfortunately, the treatment did have some side effects, including body swelling, red eyes, nasal congestion and sometimes a temperature.
-However, his leprosy symptoms were lessened and Muwanga had great faith that the doctor would heal him.
-The centre continues to provide Muwanga with food, accommodation, physiotherapy, ongoing treatment and protective equipment.
+He was referred to the local leprosy centre, which SFLG funds, by a priest who luckily knew about leprosy.
+Unfortunately, the treatment did have some side effects, including body swelling, red eyes, nasal congestion, and sometimes a temperature.
+However, his leprosy symptoms were lessened, and Muwanga had great faith that the doctor would heal him.
+The centre continues to provide Muwanga with food, accommodation, physiotherapy, ongoing treatment, and protective equipment.
+Also, some of his friends, family and neighbours were contacted and treated by the centre.
+Tracing and treating a patient’s contacts helps stop leprosy from spreading within communities.
+Put simply, if these people were not treated, they would have suffered serious deformities or lost their lives.

 Muwanga says that without the centre, he would be dead already or a ‘very desperate and dejected person’.
 He hopes to carry out more poultry farming in the future.